Recycled glaze

 it is possible to use perfectly prepared waste materials that are available on site.

 In addition to recycling raw materials, packaging is also a big issue.
-This glaze is intended to solve one problem, not open another.
-That's why sustainability is taken into account here at various levels.

 The labels were printed in cooperation with thehappyclub.de︎︎︎, a local risography studio that uses one of the most sustainable printing processes with plant-based colors.